 LSE’s early years: 1895-1930s

 So where were women in the early history of LSE – the first thirty years of the twentieth century – and how did the relationship between women and the institution change over the years?

-In the first two decades of the twentieth century were powerful themes about the urgent need for the improvement of the material conditions of the majority of the British population with a sense that the early years of the twentieth century mark a fracture with the past.
-The idea of the ‘modern’ and being ‘modern’ had acquired associations with ideas about planning, reform and – loathed as it was at the time by some powerful voices – the ‘new woman’.
-That ‘new woman’ found a place in the study of the means for social improvement.
+In the first two decades of the 20th century were powerful themes about the urgent need for the improvement of the material conditions of the majority of the British population with a sense that the early years of the 20th century mark a fracture with the past.
+The idea of the “modern” and being “modern” had acquired associations with ideas about planning, reform and – loathed as it was at the time by some powerful voices – the “new woman”.
+That “new woman” found a place in the study of the means for social improvement.
 So here I am suggesting a homology between an identifiable and coherent set of ideas about the social world and the practices about gender of the early LSE.

 Lilian Knowles and Eileen Power

 Lilian Knowles and Eileen Power were both economic historians, Lilian Knowles became a professor in 1921, Eileen Power in 1931.
 So by 1931 the LSE had had two women professors in a single department, a feature which few, if any, other universities or university colleges could match.
 Eileen Power was a self-declared feminist, while a condolence letter that exists about Lilian Knowles after her death in 1926 states that the writer, a distinguished doctor named Janet Lane-Claypon “is glad that she succeeded without the feminists”.